GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/solutions.md

     |Network tags|allow-health-check|

     > The network tag **allow-health-check** ensures that the HTTP Health Check and SSH firewall rules apply to these instances.

-    > **NOTE:** Make sure to type a space or press tab after typing the tag name, otherwise it might not get set.
+    > **Note** Make sure to type a space or press tab after typing the tag name, otherwise it might not get set.

 1. Go to the **Management** section and insert the following script into the **Startup script** field: